Leeds University Business School (LUBS)

 Languages Cultures and Societies (ARAB, EAST, FREN, GERM, ITAL, MODL, SLAV, SPPO)

 University of Leeds students studying languages in the School of Languages Cultures and Societies are studying the language at degree level.
-If you wish to be accepted onto any ARAB, EAST, FREN, GERM, ITAL, SLAV or SPPO language module that is not beginners level, you must complete the foreign language questionnaire.
+If you wish to be accepted onto any ARAB, EAST, FREN, GERM, ITAL, SLAV or SPPO language module that is not beginners level, you must complete the European language questionnaire or the non Roman script questionnaire for Japanese, Korean or Mandarin.
 This questionnaire must be sent to the Study Abroad Office with your other supporting documents.

 Languages for all (FLTU language modules)

 Languages for All gives you the chance to improve your practical language skills and develop your cultural awareness.
 It may be that you want to study a language that is completely new to you or continue a language that you've studied before - Languages for All offers up to five language levels from complete beginners to advanced - that allow you to challenge yourself and broaden your intellectual, creative and cultural horizons.
-To enrol on a Languages for All module, you need to first read the framework guide and complete the module questionnaire.
+To enrol on a Languages for All module, you need to first read the framework guide and complete the European module questionnaire or the non Roman script questionnaire for Japanese, Korean or Mandarin languages.
 The questionnaire should be uploaded to your online application with your other supporting documents.

 Leeds Skills Elective (LEED)